 One fellowship will be awarded (>$30,000) early Spring.
-The recipient must be enrolled in Spring Semester to receive the funds.
+The recipient must be enrolled at Michigan State University in a doctoral program in Spring Semester to receive the funds.
 Nominees/applicants must have successfully passed comprehensive exams.

 Nominations/Applications are due to the Graduate School by 5:00 PM December 13, 2018 (see application for details).

 Former recipients are eligible to apply, however, should know that a second award is unlikely.

 An advisory committee of Graduate Associate Deans and faculty at MSU who are familiar with or work in the area of the African Diaspora will advise the Dean of the Graduate School on the selection of the Fellow.